Too much choice can be a curse, especially when it comes to marketing.

 - Most users tend to be college-educated – around 30% compared to 18% of high school or less educated users.

 - It is preferred by urban users (29%), followed by suburban users (23%).
 Only 17% of rural social media users are on Twitter.

-One in four social media users have a LinkedIn account.
+One in four social media users has a LinkedIn account.

 This platform is used equally by males and females and particularly suits B2B marketing going well beyond an online resume or job hunting tool.

-LinkedIn posts and articles generate 15x more impressions than the job-related content.
+LinkedIn posts and articles generate 15x more impressions than job-related content.